disnet/cltwitter/README.txt

 You'll need to modify config.properties to use your twitter username/password and which filters you want to run.

 If you want to write your own filters, just add them to src/filters.js

+Once you have that ready just launch run.sh